kietbui/00_prj_vr_docs/docs/source/configuration/Aeotec.rst

 Wake-up device
 ~~~~~~~~~~~~~~~~~~

-The Aeotec D/W Sensor can be made to stay awake for 10 minutes by the following methods.
-Once the Aeotec Labs D/W Sensor has been woken, the LED will blink every few seconds indicating that it is now awake and ready to receive Z-Wave network information and instructions.
+The Aeotec D/W Sensor can be made to stay awake for 10 minutes by pressing the tamper switch for 3 times.
+Once the Aeotec D/W Sensor has been woken, the LED will blink every few seconds indicating that it is now awake and ready to receive Z-Wave network information and instructions.

 .. image:: ../_static/images/aeotec_door_window_configuration.jpg
+   :align: center

 .. list-table:: Door and Window Sensor
    :widths: 15 30